 University of Canterbury

-At present, the University offers research-led professional education in Audiology, Clinical Psychology, Medical Physics, Nursing, Social Work and Speech and Language Pathology.
+The University offers research-led professional education in Audiology, Clinical Psychology, Medical Physics, Nursing, Social Work and Speech and Language Pathology.
 Key teaching programmes are also offered in Health Sciences which focus on the Population Health disciplines including Epidemiology, Health Geography, Health Promotion and Education and Māori Health.
 In addition, other key research areas at the University with strong health components include Biochemistry, Bioengineering, Food Safety, Human Interface Technology and Microbiology.
-The University of Canterbury is therefore a major hub for teaching, research and innovation in health, yet its profile is less usual in that it is not focused around a medical school.
+The University of Canterbury is therefore a major hub for teaching, research and innovation in health.

 The contribution of the University of Canterbury will encompass postgraduate teaching, research, clinical practice, and professional development across a range of disciplines with specialist undergraduate education and training being added as appropriate.
 Selected programmes and projects have the potential to gain significant synergies and benefits by co-location in the Health Precinct alongside the largest concentration of health professionals and patients/clients in the South Island.

 The collaborative opportunities for staff and students of the University as a Te Papa Hauora Health Precinct partner will enable the University of Canterbury to further enhance its vision of being people prepared to make a difference – tangata tū, tangata ora.